 Parents and family members may overprotect the child or adolescent, discouraging independence.

 Hospitalization is a frightening event for children even under the best circumstances.
 Everything about the hospital stay, including routine admission processes, should be explained to the parents and children so they know what to expect during their stay.
 Ideally, children will be in a children's hospital or other hospital that focuses on children.
 In most hospitals, parents are encouraged to stay with their children, even during procedures that may be painful or frightening.
 Despite their parents' presence, children may become clingy or dependent (regress) while in the hospital.

-Parents who spend a lot of time with an ill child often have less time to devote to other children in the family.
-Siblings may resent the extra attention the ill child receives and then feel guilty for feeling that way.
-The ill child may feel guilty about hurting or burdening the family.
-Parents may be too lenient with the ill child, or they may enforce discipline inconsistently, particularly if the symptoms come and go.
+Parents who spend a lot of time with a child with a chronic illness often have less time to devote to other children in the family.
+Siblings may resent the extra attention the child receives and then feel guilty for feeling that way.
+The child who is sick may feel guilty about hurting or burdening the family.
+Parents may be too lenient with the child, or they may enforce discipline inconsistently, particularly if the symptoms come and go.

 Regardless of who coordinates services, the family and child must be partners in the care and decision-making process because the family is the child's primary source of strength and support.
 This family-centered approach ensures that information is shared and empowers the family and is an essential part of the child's care.
-In keeping with this child- and family-centered approach, more and more medical offices are transforming their practices into patient-centered medical homes or PCMHs.
-A PCMH is a medical office that adheres to additional quality guidelines from the National Center for Quality Assurance.
-The PCMH care team fully involves patients in designing and implementing their own care.
+In keeping with this child- and family-centered approach, more and more medical offices are fully involving patients in designing and implementing their own care.
 Care managers use tailored care plans and other protocols to make sure all patients, especially those with complex medical issues, are more involved with managing their own medical issues and care.